The Gobbins: Conception

-The Gobbins was the brainchild of a pioneering Irish railway engineer called Berkeley Deane Wise.
+The Gobbins cliff path was the brainchild of a pioneering Irish railway engineer called Berkeley Deane Wise.
 Originally from New Ross, Wise served his apprenticeship working on the railway line between Dublin and Wexford.
 At the age of just 22, he developed tunnels and bridges for one of the most challenging sections in the country, along the coast at Bray Head.
-This and other experiences helped give Wise the skills he needed to conceive his ultimate achievement – The Gobbins – just over 25 years later.
+This and other experiences helped give Wise the skills he needed to conceive his ultimate achievement – The Gobbins cliff path – just over 25 years later.

 In 1888, Wise became the Chief Engineer of the Belfast and Northern Counties Railway Company.
 The company already had a keen interest in tourism, thanks to the work of another pioneer, Railway Manager, Edward John Cotton – one of the youngest ever Railway Managers in Britain and Ireland.
 Cotton arranged 'excursion trains' for every occasion and made 3rd class tickets available from all stations – opening up the possibility of travel and day trips for thousands of ordinary people.

 Berkeley Deane Wise took this tourism endeavour to the next level, creating innovative new paid-for attractions that would encourage visitors to use the railway company's services.
 Within a year of starting at the 'Northern Counties', he had opened a series of paths and bridges at beautiful Glenariff Glen – later adding a tearoom and shelters with coloured glass to view the waterfalls there.
 Just south of The Gobbins, Wise helped transform the tiny hamlet of Whitehead into a premier holiday resort.
 He designed and built a bandstand, ladies and gents bathing boxes, a 'children's corner', a slipway and a pavilion with 500 seats.

 Wise also built a new path along the coast from Whitehead to the lighthouse at Blackhead, overlooking the town, in 1892.
 To reach the lighthouse he added several bridges and a tunnel.
-Wise soon had ambitious plans for a much more elaborate path built on sheer cliffs a few miles to the north: The Gobbins was about to be born.
+Wise soon had ambitious plans for a much more elaborate path built on sheer cliffs a few miles to the north: The Gobbins cliff path was about to be born.

 Original construction

 Berkeley Deane Wise drew up a map of his planned path in 1902, showing a 3 + 1/4 miles route.
 It would start near the village of Ballystrudder (a small laneway just off the 'Gobbins Road' is still called the 'Gobbins Path' as a consequence).
-The path would then run for a mile or more along an undulating section of cost, skirting farmers' fields before reaching the spectacular 'cliff section' where visitors would enjoy bridges, tunnels and caves.
+The path would then run for a mile or more along an undulating section of coast, skirting farmers' fields before reaching the spectacular 'cliff section' where visitors would enjoy bridges, tunnels and caves.
 It is this last section which became so famous and which is accessible today (by guided tour, leaving from The Gobbins visitor centre).
 Wise's map listed a series of new names for features along the cliffs, which he planned for visitors to explore – like Sandy Cave, the Man O'War stack and Otter Cave.